 China had one or two teams at the tournament, it was hard to tell.
 But it appeared that their team(s) consisted entirely of local nationals.
 Maybe all of their diplomats and security personnel were too busy “belting” and “roading” (or dealing with coronavirus, two months before telling the rest of the world there was a problem).
 Some Chinese diplomats may have shown up later in the evening, but it didn’t make much of a difference.
 They didn’t make it past the first round either.

 The European Union team fared significantly better.
-For their part, they brought bright yellow balloons with the EU logo on it.
-While more modestly-swagged than the Belgians, the EU team was significantly better at bowling.
+For their part, they brought bright yellow balloons with the EU logo on them.
+While more modestly swagged than the Belgians, the EU team was significantly better at bowling.

 To my surprise, my team was also significantly better at bowling.
 JUSMAG had two teams, one of which had what we thought were all of the best bowlers on it.
 This was headed by Staff Sergeant Gogo, a massive but modest Marine who, as we later found out, was literally the best bowler in the entire room.
 I was on the second team, the one with the “leftovers” from what were supposed to be the second and third parts of Team USA.